-Second, you can consider having someone review the instructions who are not a part of your group before sending out the invitation.
-Pay close attention to any questions they ask after reading the instructions and address any needed corrections.
+Second, you can consider having someone review the instructions which are not a part of your group before sending out the invitation.
+Please pay close attention to any questions they ask after reading the instructions and address any needed corrections.

 A Fantastic Host will negotiate a social contract from the participants before the gathering.

 A social contract sets the expectations for the host and their guests.

 The host promises to try and create a safe entry, an environment for interacting with others, and an exit strategy.